UchihaTan28/Petition-Platform/README.md

 # SLPP – Shangri-La Petition Platform

-A secure web-based platform to enable citizens to file and track petitions, with an integrated committee dashboard for evaluation, analytics, and publishing.
+A secure web-based platform to enable citizens to file and track petitions, with an integrated committee dashboard for evaluation by Admin, analytics, and publishing.
+Both Admin dashboard and Citizens dashboard have different views.

 ## 📌 Features